Skip to main content

 Cat using a scratching post in a home

-Once you’ve purchased a cat scratching post and you’ve increased your cat’s engagement activities, it’s time to retrain your cat to scratch correctly.
+Once you’ve purchased a cat scratching post and you’ve increased your cat’s engagement activities, it’s time to retrain your four-legged friend to scratch correctly.

 • Place the scratching post or tool near your cat’s favorite scratching spot.

-• Encourage your cat to scratch by spending time with it at the scratching tool.
+• Encourage her to scratch by spending time at the scratching tool.

 • Move the tool slowly away from the previous scratching spot to a place where you’d like the scratching to happen.
 Move slowly day by day.